Parade11/Chrono-Ark-CSV-Editor/README.md

 - **Save Functionality**: Save changes with Ctrl+S or through the File menu
 - **Remove Files**: Remove files from the list when no longer needed
 - **Modern UI**: Clean, professional interface built with PyQt6
-- **Multiple Translation Services**: Support for Google Translate, LibreTranslate, and MyMemory with automatic fallback
+- **Multiple Translation Services**: Support for Google Translate and MyMemory with automatic fallback
 - **Configurable Translation Settings**: Customize timeouts, retries, and service priorities

 ## Installation